Stability of Minkowski space and polyhomogeneity of the metric: Introduction

 note the extra factor of $\rho_I$ in $\pa_0$.
-All these derivatives gain an order of decay at $i^0$, hence the structure of non-linearities is relevant mainly at $\scri^+$; let us thus restrict the discussion to a neighborhood of $i^0\cap\scri^+$.
-(Similar considerations apply to a neighborhood of $i^+\cap\scri^+$.)
-Consider the non-linear equation $\Box_{\ul g}u-(\pa_1 u)^2=f$, or rather the closely related equation
+All these derivatives gain an order of decay at $I^0$, hence the structure of nonlinearities is relevant mainly at $\scri^+$; let us thus restrict the discussion to a neighborhood of $I^0\cap\scri^+$.
+(Similar considerations apply to a neighborhood of $I^+\cap\scri^+$.)
+Consider the nonlinear equation $\Box_{\ul g}u-(\pa_1 u)^2=f$, or rather the closely related equation

 with $L$ given by~\eqref{EqISysLinOp}; this is well-known to violate the \emph{null condition} introduced by Christodoulou~\cite{ChristodoulouGlobalSolutionsSmallData} and Klainerman~\cite{KlainermanNullCondition}.
 From our compactified perspective, the issue is the following.
 For $u\in\cX^\infty$, the linearization $L_u=L-2\rho^{-1}(\pa_1 u)\pa_1$ is, to leading order as a b-operator,